LibusoftCicom/lc-datepicker/README.md

 - Compatible with Angular 2 and Angular 4 versions
 - Only dependency is MomentJS and Font Awesome
 - Customizable date format and language
-- Can be configured as Time, DateTime, Date, Month or Year picker
+- Can be configured as time, date-time, date, month or year picker

 # Tested with